Cinula/rock-paper-scissors-lizard-spock-game/README.md

 # Features of the game The game have a 5 navigating options to choose from:
 * Option one is an image of the fist as a rock in the game.
 * Option two is an image of two fingers as scissors in the game.
 * Option three is an image of an open hand as a paper in the game.
-    * Option four is an image of a lizard drawing as a lizard in a game.
+* Option four is an image of a lizard drawn as a lizard in a game.
 * Option five is an image of Spock's character from startrek.
 * Each option has a white background, when the user points their cursor at it color changes to violet.
 * Each option is clickable, and after clicking the game approves the selection.
 * Each time the user selects one of the options there is a score increase.